3 of Swords

 expand your capacity for compassion and healing

-Aces are offerings or opportunities of the highest potential of the suit + Cups rule the domain of water, representing our emotional experiences and how we relate to others.
+Aces hand us an opportunity to step up + Cups rule the domain of water, representing our emotional experiences and how we relate to others.

 from Sola Busca Revisited by Tarot by Seven

 And so the Ace of Cups reminds us to expand our capacity for compassion and fulfillment in whatever situation is coming up (whether toward self or others).
-It offers us a chance to more deeply consider what we’re available to receive or take part in.
+As a beginning, it may signal a new experience or relationship of some sort with the potential for contentment, and offers us a chance to more deeply consider what we’re available to receive or take part in.
+Holding the opportunities of our emotional life, there is an emphasis here on our emotional health, our subconscious and its parts.
+How connected are you with your internal parts?
+How can you better connect with and accommodate their needs?